oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

 This task will help you to create Oracle Digital Assistant under your chosen compartment.

-1. Locate Digital Assistant under AI Services
+1. Ensure that you are in US Midwest (Chicago) region.
+Locate Digital Assistant under AI Services

     ![ODA Navigation](images/oda_nav.png)